asjir/FunnyORM.jl/README.md

        db[Person, f]
        end
 ```
-Which for each gender will pick the youngest people if looking at year alone, and provide `Person` structs for each.
+Which for each gender will pick the youngest people by yaer, and return `Person` structs for each.

 These structs generated to be included in your code, so `JET.jl` can do type-checking and `VSCode` can show the definition with fields when you hover over them.